HzzzYJane/Collaboration-network-construction/README.md

 </table>

 ## Community Detection
 We mainly used two methods, spectral and modularity maximization clustering algorithms, to cluster the network we have built.
-And then we compared these two clustering algorithms' performance with modularity score and assortativity coefﬁcient.
+And we compared these two clustering algorithms' performance by evaluating "isWashU", "Affiliation" and "Fields" these attributes, with modularity score and assortativity coefﬁcient as measure.
+As a result, we concluded that the modularity maximization performs better than the spectral clustering, and you can find more about this conclusion from file **Data Processing.ipynb**
-1.